-MySQL is available for all users of our HPC environment, but requires activation.
-Please e-mail research-computing@wharton.upenn.edu with a request for MySQL access.
+Up to 32GB of storage space is available for free use for all users of our HPC environment, but requires activation.
+Please e-mail research-computing@wharton.upenn.edu with a request for a MariaDB database creation, or access to other existing databases.

-E-mail research-computing@wharton.upenn.edu and ask for access to the MySQL database: ‘patstat2015b’.
+E-mail research-computing@wharton.upenn.edu and ask for access to the MySQL database: us_census

 Set Up ODBC Connector

-Change both instances of ‘DATABASE’ to the correct DB name – usually your username, or another available DB like PATSTAT or IMDb.
+Change both instances of ‘DATABASE’ to the correct DB name – usually your username, or another available DB like us_census.
 Change ‘USERNAME’ to your username, and ‘PASSWORD’ to your MySQL password (not your Wharton or Penn password!!!).

 For example, setting up your ‘patstat2015b’ access: